Last updated 24th July 2021

 People with weakened immune systems (immunocompromise)

-We do not know if COVID-19 Vaccine AstraZeneca is as effective in people with immunocompromise compared to the rest of the population.
-It is possible that it might be less effective, and so it is important to continue other preventative measures such as physical distancing after vaccination.
+Clinical trials for Comirnaty did not include people with immunocompromise, except for a small group of people with stable HIV.
+We do not know if Comirnaty is as effective in people with immunocompromise compared to the rest of the population.
+It is possible that Comirnaty might not be as effective in people with immunocompromise as it is in the general population.
+It is important to continue other preventative measures such as physical distancing after vaccination.

 Women who are pregnant or breastfeeding

 Pregnant women should be routinely offered Comirnaty at any stage of pregnancy.
 If you are trying to become pregnant you do not need to delay vaccination or avoid becoming pregnant after vaccination.

 Pregnant women with COVID-19 have an increased risk of severe illness and adverse pregnancy outcomes.
 Real-world evidence has shown that Comirnaty is safe for pregnant women and breastfeeding women.
 You can discuss the decision in relation to timing of vaccination with your health professional.